banago/PHPloy/readme.md

     * added phploy.bat
 * Added some additional console output and reformatted some of the outputted strings for clarity
 * Added command-line option --skip-subsubmodules

-## Credits

-PHPloy is developed by Baki Goxhaj, a [freelance WordPress and Laravel developer](http://wplancer.com) from Albania.
-It is based on the work of Bruno De Barros.
-This project was taken further because the original project did not suport Git Submodues.